Da'Morus A. Cohen is an attorney in Holland & Knight's Miami office and a member of the firm's Litigation and Dispute Resolution practice group.

-Mr. Cohen also counsels businesses and organizations in the areas of advertising, marketing and promotional compliance, internet and traditional sweepstakes, giveaways, skill contests, raffles and other promotional devices.
-Mr. Cohen assists businesses with advertising and marketing review and compliance prior to dissemination to the public.
+Mr. Cohen counsels businesses and organizations in the areas of advertising, marketing and promotional compliance.
+Mr. Cohen assists businesses with advertising and marketing review and compliance prior to dissemination to the public, including the creation and implementation of advertising, marketing and promotional policies and procedures.
 He routinely reviews and approves advertising and marketing materials on various platforms, including TV, print, radio, internet and social media.
-Mr. Cohen frequently advises businesses on the regulatory, compliance and transactional issues relating to social media contracts, licensing contracts, celebrity endorsement contracts, influencer contracts and other matters related to communications law and consumer engagement in social media and other platforms.
+Mr. Cohen frequently advises businesses on regulatory, compliance and transactional issues relating to social media contracts, licensing contracts, celebrity endorsement contracts, influencer contracts, product branding agreements and other matters related to communications law and consumer engagement in social media and other platforms.
 He continually represents businesses in connection with the engagement of advertising, marketing and public relations firms, including assisting with the development, implementation and management of advertising, marketing and promotional plans.
 Mr. Cohen also assists businesses with the creation and implementation of social media policies and marketing initiatives.
-He also assists businesses in various industries, including food and beverage, hospitality and retail with the creation, implementation and management of loyalty, rebate and similar programs.
+Mr. Cohen also assists businesses on the creation of consumer-facing documents, including preparation of necessary disclosures.
+Mr. Cohen represents businesses in a variety of industries, including food and beverage, hospitality, automotive, retail, fashion and jewelry.

-In addition, Mr. Cohen has experience handling general commercial litigation matters with a focus on the areas of general corporate, business and real estate litigation.
+Mr. Cohen also has experience handling consumer litigation matters relating to violations of consumer protection laws (both state and federal), consumer class action complaints and anti-competition and competitor complaints.
+Mr. Cohen also has experience handling general commercial litigation matters with a focus on the areas of general corporate, business and real estate litigation.
 His representative matters include corporate and partnership disputes, shareholder and member disputes, banking and finance litigation, prejudgment and post-judgment remedies, commercial mortgage foreclosures and commercial landlord and tenant disputes.

-Mr. Cohen actively participates in the pro bono representation of nonprofit companies and low-income individuals in connection with advertising and marketing compliance, advertising sponsorships, consumer protection compliance and litigation matters.
-He also represents low-income individuals in connection with basic family law matters, including dissolution of marriage, child support enforcement, and child custody and sharing issues.
+Mr. Cohen actively participates in the pro bono representation of nonprofit companies and other charitable institutions in connection with advertising and marketing compliance, advertising sponsorships, commercial co-ventures and general consumer protection compliance.

 While at the University of Florida Levin College of Law, Mr. Cohen was a member of the Entertainment Law Review.
 He also was an active member of the Black Law Students Association, W. George Allen Chapter, serving as a contracts and constitutional law tutor and a first-year law student mentor.